dem42/Kuka_arm_kinematics/writeup.md

 6 | $$-\pi/2$$ | 0 | 0 | 0
 G | 0 | 0 | 0.303 | 0

+The reference frames that I chose for the DH parameterization of the Kuka210 arm are shown in the image below:
 ![alt text][image1]

 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.